darrylrachel/fm-social-links-profile/README.md

 ### Useful resources

-- [CSS-Tricks](https://css-tricks.com/almanac/properties/g/gap/) - This helped me for learn more about the gap property.
+- [CSS-Tricks](https://css-tricks.com/almanac/properties/g/gap/) - This helped me learn more about the gap property.
 I really liked this resource because It was clear and straight forward.

 ## Author